Country Guide

 Notarization

-Not required for standard UKVI submissions.
+Not typically requested for this route for standard UKVI submissions.
 Court filings may require notarization separately.

 Target Authorities